makerbot/u-boot/README.markdown

 # U-Boot
-Instructions for using U-Boot with Gen5 hardware.
-Taken from the ops wiki.

 These are based on TI's instructions for building u-boot.
 Make sure that the Angstrom toolchain is installed and set up in your environment before continuing.